APRIL I ANHÖRIGSVERIGE – APRIL IN QUIET DESPAIR

 By Susanna Alakoski

-How many alcoholics are there in the world?
+HOW MANY ALCOHOLICS are there in the world?
 How many narcotics abusers?
 The number of relatives is unbearable.
-And yet, without minimizing the suffering inherent in growing up with substance abuse, without diminishing the struggle for survival: among the disadvantages there’re also advantages.
+And yet, without minimising the suffering inherent in growing up with substance abuse, without diminishing the struggle for survival: among the disadvantages there’re also advantages.
 If we, the relatives – wives, husbands, parents, grandparents, siblings and children – get the possibility to heal an ocean of capacity opens up.
 How many can we be, out there in the working life?

 ABOUT THE BOOK